Accessibility at Westonbirt Arboretum

 • Westonbirt Arboretum comprises over 240 hectares and has over 10 miles of hard paths, suitable for wheelchairs, mobility scooters, prams and pushchairs, and in most areas can accommodate two side by side.
 Other paths may be suitable, depending on ground and weather conditions.

-• We welcome assistance dogs across the arboretum.
+• we welcome assistance dogs across the arboretum.
 Non assistance dogs are welcome in Silk Wood.
-There are dog bowls available at the restaurant and Welcome Building and dog tie ups at the Welcome Building
+There are dog bowls available at the restaurant and Welcome Building and dog tie ups at the Welcome Building.

-• The Old Arboretum represents one third of the arboretum and is relatively flat with some gentle slopes.
+• the Old Arboretum represents one third of the arboretum and is relatively flat with some gentle slopes.

 • Silk Wood represents two thirds of the arboretum and is more uneven, with some steeper slopes.
+Skilling Hill, the access path under the Treetop walkway, has a gradient of 8 degrees.

 STIHL Treetop Walkway at Westonbirt Arboretum